 PH3 Funding Cycles occur twice per year in summer and winter.
 We typically seek projects that focus on a particular area such as health equity or community and social disparities.
 Projects must address issues speciﬁc to, or with potential impact in, our local St. Louis region.
 Additional priority is given to projects that address issues related to mental/behavioral health, diabetes or the intersection of personalized medicine and disparities.
 We anticipate funding up to four to six projects per submission deadline.
 During active funding cycles, submission deadlines and a printable one-page document of instructions can be found on this page.

-Each faculty scholar in the Institute to Public Health will receive a virtual credit of $5,000.
-If teams of three (see “team” definition below) get together with a new idea or project in public health research or education, they can cash in their combined credits of $15,000 for the project.
+Each Faculty Scholar in the Institute for Public Health will receive a virtual credit of $5,000.
+If teams of three (see “team” definition below) convene with a new idea or project in public health research or education, they can cash in their combined credits of $15,000 for the project.
 Proposals that seek funds to simply continue or supplement existing activities will not be considered, unless there are significant novel features.

 Participation in at least one campus-wide forum to highlight the PH3 project or results is required.
 The Institute will coordinate with project teams to link them to opportunities to highlight their work.

-- Teams will receive notice of funding award in 4-6 weeks from idea submission.
+- Teams will receive notice of funding award within 4-6 weeks after the submission deadline.